Citizenship Amendment Act protests: Maharashtra

 On the midnight of 6 January, students of IIT Bombay began a protest called "Occupy Gateway" in Mumbai in response to the attack on Jawaharlal Nehru University campus.
 They were joined in by hundreds of protesters, including activists Feroze Mithiborwala, Umar Khalid and comedian Kunal Kamra.

 On 12 January, thousands of people joined the anti-CAA protests at Jogeshwari in Mumbai.
 Slogans such as "I Am From Gujarat, My Documents Burned in 2002", "No CAA, Boycott NRC, Stop Dividing India, Don't Divide us", "Save Constitution", were displayed on the banners.
 Large number of policemen were also deputed for security.

 Inspired by the Shaheen Bagh protest, a massive anti-CAA-NRC-NPR protest started in Mumbai on 17 January.
 Around 10,000 women gathered at the YMCA Ground in Mumbai to protest in the evening.
 The protest was organised by a NGO named Mumbai Citizen Quorum.

 A statewide shutdown, "Maharashtra Bandh" was organised by Vanchit Bahujan Aghadi (VBA) along with 35 other organisations across Maharashtra state, to protest against CAA and the economic policies of the BJP-led central government, which according to the organisers "were ruining the country".
 The activists of VBA forced shopkeepers to shut down their stores.
 A bus was damaged due to stone pelting.
 On 6 January, 50,000 women held an "all women's rally" in Malegaon to protest against the CAA, NRC and NPR.
 The rally was organised by Dastoor Bachao Committee and Shan-e-Hind, an affiliate of Janata Dal (Secular).

 On 1 February, thousands gathered for the pride parade, Queer Azaadi Mumbai at August Kranti Maidan which joined in slogans against the CAA and NRC.

 Pune

 On 11 January, an all women sit in protest was started outside Konark Mall in Kondhwa, in Pune, organised by Kul Jamaat-e-Tanzeem, an umbrella body of several organisations. the protests started with fewer people participating but the crowd grew steadily and reached around 500–600 protesters as reported on 19 January.
 According to a protester the movement was to save the constitution and the country.
 Candle light vigil, human chains and speeches were made as part of the protest.
 The venue had banners with slogans such as 'Tumhari Lathi Se Tej Hamari Awaaz Hai' and 'Liar Liar Desh on Fire', as well as 'India Needs Education, Jobs, Not CAA, NRC, NPR'.
+Shaheen Bagh-style protests against CAA, NPR and NRC were held over several days in Pune Camp.